Kristina Mladenovic: 2014: Australian Open mixed doubles champion

-2015: Top 30 and first major quarterfinal in singles
+2015: Top 30 and first Grand Slam quarterfinal in singles

 Mladenovic began the year losing in the second round of the Australian Open to Bethanie Mattek-Sands.
 She, along with Daniel Nestor, reached the final of the mixed-doubles event.
 She lost in the second round of the Diamond Games in Antwerp to Lucie Šafářová.

 She reached the semifinals of Marrakesh, losing to her doubles partner Tímea Babos.
 She reached the singles final in Strasbourg, her first ever WTA Tour singles final, where she lost to Samantha Stosur.
 Her strong showing at both tournaments ensured her entry into the top 50 of the WTA singles rankings.

 At the French Open, Mladenovic once again stunned a top-10 player in her opening match by defeating world No. 6, Eugenie Bouchard.
 She advanced to the third round with a victory over Danka Kovinić but lost to Alison Van Uytvanck in straight sets while fighting for a spot in the last 16.

-At the Rosmalen Open, Mladenovic lost to eventual finalist and good friend Belinda Bencic, despite having match point opportunities.
-At the Birmingham Classic, she beat Bouchard again 3–6, 6–4, 6–0, and then once again stunned a top-10 player by defeating world No. 3, Simona Halep, 2–6, 6–0, 7–6.
+At the Rosmalen Open, Mladenovic lost to eventual finalist and good friend Belinda Bencic, despite having match points.
+At the Birmingham Classic, she beat Bouchard again (3–6, 6–4, 6–0), and then once again stunned a top-10 player by defeating world No. 3, Simona Halep, 2–6, 6–0, 7–6.

 At the US Open, she reached the quarterfinals with wins over Svetlana Kuznetsova, Bojana Jovanovski, lucky loser Daria Kasatkina and Ekaterina Makarova before losing to eventual finalist Roberta Vinci in the quarterfinals, and entered the top 30 of the WTA singles rankings for the first time in her career.